DanielSincere/FQAuth/Deploy/Kubernetes/README.md

 ## Install

-1. Gather URLs for Redis and Postgres
+1. Gather URLs for Redis and Postgres, store them in secrets
-2. `kubectl apply -Rf Deploy/Kubernetes/
+2. `kubectl apply -f Deploy/Kubernetes/fqauth-migrate.yml
 3. Set up ingress resources in your cluster.